Matthew Geary House

 The Matthew Geary House is a wood-framed single family home located at 7248 Market Street in the city of Mackinac Island, Michigan built about 1846.

 History

 The lot this house stands on was first platted in 1811, and sold to John Ogilvy.
-The parcel passed through multiple owners in the next few decades, including the American Fur Company, until it was purchased by Matthew Geary in the mid-1840s.
+The parcel passed through multiple owners in the next few decades, including the American Fur Company, until it was purchased by Matthew Geary (1807–1873) in the mid-1840s.

 Geary was a prominent citizen of Mackinac Island, having been elected fish inspector for the island.
 He was also elected as a village trustee in 1848, and held other elective positions on the island.
 Geary constructed this house in about 1846.

-Following Geary's death, the house was passed to his family.
+Following Geary's death on March 8, 1873, the house was passed to his family.
 The Geary House remained in the Geary family until 1968, when it was purchased by the Mackinac Island State Park Commission, the current owner as of 2016.
 It was listed on the National Register of Historic Places in 1971.